VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 This is the "path" to my current, or working, directory.
 The path details the location of the directory in the file system.
 The file system is the way an operating system organizes files on a disk.
 The file system is hierarchical, meaning that files are organized in a tree-like structure of directories, or folders.
 The root directory is the top of the file system hierarchy.
 In Unix, the root directory is denoted by a forward slash `/`.

 My current directory also happens to be my home directory, or starting point when I log into TSCC.
-Luckily, we have a shortcut to get back to this point, which is marked by a tilde (`~`).
-So, if we ever wanted to get back to this directory from any point on the computer, we would simply type:
+The shortcut to get back to this point is the tilde (`~`).
+If we ever wanted to get back to this home directory from any other directory, we would simply type:

 `cd ~`